LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"can any algorithm be turned into instructions suitable for execution by a machine?"* - page 276

-*"there’s a real difference between the abstract, intuitive idea of an algorithm and the concrete, logical implementation of that algorithm within a computational system.
-Could there ever be an algorithm so large, complex, and unusual that its essence can’t be captured by an unthinking mechanical process?"* - page 276
+*"there's a real difference between the abstract, intuitive idea of an algorithm and the concrete, logical implementation of that algorithm within a computational system.
+Could there ever be an algorithm so large, complex, and unusual that its essence can't be captured by an unthinking mechanical process?"* - page 276

 *"the question is philosophical rather than scientific"* - page 276